12 Dos and Don'ts of Keeping Chickens

 DON'T allow their run area to turn to mud.
 This is very unhealthy for them, it breeds harmful bacteria and parasites.
 Use a hardwood woodchip to keep their run clean.

-DON'T feed them cat or dog food (even though they love it) as this generally contains cooked chicken and you don't want them to turn into cannibals do you?
+DON'T feed them cat or dog food (even though they love it) as this generally contains chicken and you don't want them to turn into cannibals do you?

 DON'T feed them too much sweetcorn or sunflower hearts as it upsets their digestive system and gives them yellow runny poo.
 Keep only as a small treat once a week if you wish.
 Don't feed them peanuts, rapeseed, nightshade family, pea family foliage - all are toxic to poultry.